Browse our renovation FAQ

-While it might be a cliché, it’s true that for most New Zealanders their home is their most valuable asset.
+While it might be a cliché, it’s true that for most Australians, their home is their most valuable asset.
 It’s crucial that the renovation specialists who work on them are professionals with a high level of expertise.

 Houses used to be fairly basic in their construction, but the products, systems and construction techniques that are used in today’s homes are far more complex.
 It’s now common to install double glazing, full home insulation, special purpose wall linings, advanced heating and ventilation systems, energy efficient appliances, home automation, etc., with many of these requiring highly trained specialist installers.